Modern Foreign Language

 Brief Description

-This Japanese course is for learners who have completed a Beginners course and one term of the Improvers course; and have had the opportunity to develop basic Japanese conversation skills and can read and write Hiragana and Katakana and some kanji.
+This Japanese course is for learners who have completed a Beginners course and two terms of the Improvers course; and have had the opportunity to develop basic Japanese conversation skills and can read and write Hiragana and Katakana and some kanji.
 You will build up more speaking, listening, and reading and writing skills with proper grammar and sentence structure.
 On completion of this course you will be ready for the Japanese Language Proficiency Test (JLPT) N 5.

 The course is priced for one term; to complete the full course and cover all the learning outcomes listed below you will need to attend all 3 terms (there is no obligation to attend more than one term).